Intention mining

 The notion of intention mining has been introduced in the Ph.D. thesis of Dr. Ghazaleh Khodabandelou in 2014.

-This thesis presents a novel approach of process mining, called Map Miner Method (MMM).
-This method is designed to automate the construction of intentional process models from traces.
-MMM uses Hidden Markov Models to model the relationship between users' activities and the strategies (i.e., the different ways to fulfill the intentions).
-The method also includes some specific algorithms developed to infer users' intentions and construct intentional process model (Map), respectively.
-MMM models the intentions as an oriented graph (with different levels of granularity) in order to have a better understanding of the human way of thinking.
+This thesis presents a novel approach in Artificial Intelligence to automate the construction of intention models from users' activities.
+The proposed model uses Hidden Markov Models to model the relationship between users' activities and the strategies (i.e., the different ways to fulfill the intentions).
+The method also includes some specific algorithms and new optimization methods developed to infer users' intentions and construct intentional models as an oriented graph (with different levels of granularity) in order to have a better understanding of the human way of thinking.

 Application

 Intention Mining has already been used in several domains: